tomcritchlow/tomcritchlow.github.io/_posts/2023-04-18-roadmap-territory.md

 Maybe, after all that the real value add is clarity.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">“ambiguity is the psychological malaise in which both mediocrity and evil thrive – an imperceptible sludge surrounding any endeavor defined by quality and vision<br><br>the most potent antidote to the toxicity of those unable, or unwilling, to offer leadership will always be: clarity”</p>&mdash; Maxim Leyzerovich (@round) <a href="https://twitter.com/round/status/1417540024782843906?ref_src=twsrc%5Etfw">July 20, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+If you're interested in one of these workshops - get in touch.